 Where Should you Install Trim?

-The trim that you install at the bottom of your cabinets is an optional detail, but it will give your kitchen a more finished look.
-The best place to start when installing trim at the bottom of your cabinet is where the countertops meet the floor.
+The crop that you install at the bottom of your cabinets is an optional detail, but it will give your kitchen a more finished look.
+The best place to start when installing crop at the bottom of your cabinet is where the countertops meet the floor.
 This way, you will have a seamless transition from the cabinets to the countertops.

 How to Add Trim